The Milwaukee 2601 - 22 18 - a Cordless Drill Worth the Effort.

 The best time to get this drill is now.
-Milwaukee has introduced a new line-up called Fuel so all the current model drills are on sale or marked down.
-Just because there is something new doesn't devalue the old but it does give you a higher quality drill at an attainable price for the home budget.
-It's one thing to go into a price war with your competition but when you are this good, you are your own competition.
+Milwaukee has introduced a new line-up called Fuel, so all the current model drills are on sale or marked down.
+Just because there is something new doesn't devalue the old, but it does give you a higher quality drill at an attainable price for the home budget.
+It's one thing to go into a price war with your competition, but when you are this good, you are your competition.

 What I Like About This Cordless Drill

-First off the lithium ion battery pack.
-It charges faster, holds a charge longer and is light weight compared to the Ni-cad batteries of the last decade.
-They don't have a memory like Ni-cads so you can put them on the charger at any time in their duty cycle.
+First off, the lithium-ion battery pack.
+It charges faster, holds a charge longer and is lightweight compared to the Ni-cad batteries of the last decade.
+They don't have a memory like Ni-cads so that you can put them on the charger at any time in their duty cycle.
 They also provide full power right to the end of their charge cycle.
 Ni-cads would gradually wear down, reducing power output.
-You also had to manually drain the battery all the way down before putting it back on the charger so the "memory effect" would not rob you of the full potential of the battery pack.
-With lithium ion batteries, the reverse happens - they get stronger and last longer the more you use them (until they reach their peak - about 5 -10 charge cycles in)
+You also had to manually drain the battery completely before putting it back on the charger, so the "memory effect" would not rob you of the full potential of the battery pack.
+With lithium-ion batteries, the reverse happens - they get stronger, and last longer the more you use them (until they reach their peak - about 5 -10 charge cycles in)

 The other thing I like about this drill is the 1/2" chuck.
-Looking at the size of the drill you would think it doesn't have the power to use a larger bit that would warrant a 1/2" chuck but it does.
-In fact I have seen the drill force a man off his feet because he wasn't expecting the torque behind such a small drill.
-It may be light enough for use with one hand but always use two hands when drilling larger holes.
-If the bit catches the torque of the drill may cause you some sore wrists if you do not take precautions.
+Looking at the size of the drill, you would think it doesn't have the power to use a more substantial bit that would warrant a 1/2" chuck, but it does.
+I have seen the drill force a man off his feet because he wasn't expecting the torque behind such a small drill.
+It may be light enough for use with one hand but always use two when drilling larger holes.
+If the bit catches, the torque of the drill may cause sore wrists if you do not take precautions.

 My Recent Drill Adventure

-Like I said earlier, I use these cordless drills everyday and put them to uses that would kill your typical hardware store drill.
-These are made to handle extremes and they do so reliably.
-For home I have a little single speed drill I received for a present awhile back because it fit the budget and, let's face it, I don't usually need a drill that will last all day just the time it takes to finish small household chores.
+Like I said earlier, I used these cordless drills every day and put them to uses that would kill your typical hardware store drill.
+These are made to handle extremes, and they do so reliably.
+For home, I have a little single-speed drill I received for a present a while back because it fit the budget and, let's face it, I don't usually need a drill that will last all day, just the time it takes to finish small household chores.

-My latest project required a 3 inch hole to be drilled so I could install a vent.
-The hole saw I borrowed had a 1/2 inch arbor but I found out that my drill had only a 3/8" chuck.
-After asking friends and neighbors and even going back to the hardware store a few times to price out a new drill, to price out a rental, eventually I bought a new hole saw for a 2 minute job.
+My latest project required a 3-inch hole so that I could install a vent.
+The hole saw I borrowed had a 1/2 inch arbor, but I found out that my drill had only a 3/8" chuck.
+After asking friends and neighbours and even going back to the hardware store a few times to price out a new drill, to price out a rental, eventually, I bought a new hole saw for a 2-minute job.
 That was a lot of running around and a lot of wasted time and money that could have been solved if I had the right tool the first time.

-Last week were on a mini getaway and I stopped in this hardware store to get something for a quick fix.
+Last week we were on a mini getaway, and I stopped in this hardware store to get something for a quick fix project I had at home.
 On display was this beautiful 18volt cordless drill for almost half the listed price.
 Now for a change, the roles were reversed in this little visit, as my wife was standing beside me reading off all the specs and telling me that my last project would have gone a lot smoother if I had this drill.
-She was listing off all the things I said I wanted in a drill and here it was.
+She was listing off all the things I said I wanted in a drill, and here it was.
 I was surprised she listened to me and remembered.
 It was me that decided not to buy the drill because we were away from home on a mini holiday.

-A week later I was still kicking myself for not buying the drill.
+A week later, I was still kicking myself for not buying the drill.
 I am trying to cut down on impulse buying, saving my money to buy some solar panels for the camping trailer.
 My thoughts kept returning to the drill.
-Finally I had enough and we went in search of that drill in our local store.
+Finally, I had enough, and we went in search of that drill in our local store.
 No dice.
-After 25 minutes of searching, the customer service rep found a store that had a few in stock but they were in a town 40 kilometers away.
-Saturday morning road trip.
+After 25 minutes of searching, the customer service rep found a store that had a few in stock, but they were in a town 40 kilometres away—Saturday morning road trip.

 Check it out in action....